Crepopcorn/flight_log_management_system/README.md

 ```
 cd flight-log-management-system
 ```
-3) Copy the project directory into the htdocs of PHP support (e.g. xampp/htdocs)
+3) Copy the project directory into the htdocs of your PHP support (e.g. C:\xampp\htdocs)

 4) Set Up the Database: